CHARGE study

 The CHARGE study, which stands for Childhood Autism Risks from Genetics and the Environment, was launched in 2003 by researchers at the MIND Institute.
-It describes its goal as to research the role of gene-environment interactions in influencing autism risk.
-Scientists involved in the research include Irva Hertz-Picciotto, who is the study's principal investigator.
+The goal of the study is to research the role of gene-environment interactions in influencing autism risk.
+Scientists involved in the research have included Irva Hertz-Picciotto, serving as the study's principal investigator.
 The study is funded by the National Institutes of Health.
 Over 1,000 families have participated in the study.
 The children in the study are divided into three groups: children with autism, children with developmental delay, and children chosen at random from the general population.

 Research

 A number of peer-reviewed papers have been produced as a result of this study.
 They have concluded that: